bbornino/django_react_auth_core/README.md

   table in sync before this is safe to expose.
 - Avatar upload — user-provided, independent of the Google-synced `avatar_url`.
   Open question: should a user be able to override their Google avatar at all?
+- "Connect your Google account" from within an authenticated session — right now, linking only happens automatically when a Google login's email matches an existing account; there's no explicit, user-initiated "link this" flow.
 - `claude_api_key` write path — no endpoint exists yet.
-Needs to be a narrow, dedicated action, never bundled into the general profile PUT (the field is deliberately excluded from every serializer since it would otherwise round-trip decrypted plaintext, defeating `EncryptedCharField`'s protection).
+Needs to be a narrow, dedicated action, never bundled into the general profile PUT/PATCH (the field is deliberately excluded from every serializer since it would otherwise round-trip decrypted plaintext, defeating `EncryptedCharField`'s protection).

-**OAuth completion**
-- Real Google Cloud Console credentials — `SOCIALACCOUNT_PROVIDERS` is still empty.
-- `GoogleLogin.callback_url` — hardcoded to `localhost:5173`, needs to become
-  `.env`-driven, matching `CORS_ALLOWED_ORIGINS` before any real deployment.
-- The actual OAuth flow shape was never finalized — `@react-oauth/google` (popup, token posted to the backend) vs. the placeholder button's redirect- based approach are incompatible designs; pick one before building it out.

 **Known bugs, low priority but real**
 - Duplicate-email registration raises a raw `IntegrityError` instead of a clean